bsclifton/cloud-config/README.md

 cd cloud-config/ && ./install.sh
 ```

-4. The script will print an SSH key.
-Add this public key to your GitHub profile
+After the install, the script will print an SSH key.
+Add this public key to your GitHub profile.